dougeby/IntuneDocs/intune/windows-information-protection-policy-create.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Beginning with Intune 1704 release, you can use app protection policies with Windows 10 in to protect apps without device enrollment.
+Beginning with the Intune 1704 release, you can use app protection policies with Windows 10 in to protect apps without device enrollment.

 ## Before you begin